AuReMe/metage2metabo/docs/tutorial.rst

 -p               create padmet files from PGDB
 -l int           specify the level for the sbml to be created

-The inputs genomic data has to follow a strict structure:
+The input genomic data has to follow a strict structure:

 ::